lisroach/9k_scripts/README.md

-This repo is for skripts created for Cisco's Nexus 9ks.
+This repo is for scripts created for Cisco's Nexus 9ks.